BLOG

 We are proud to have been part of this groundbreaking project that unites sustainability, learning and community.
 The CMW center will not only serve as a gathering place for music and creativity, but also stands as a model for how healthier buildings are possible.

-“We already speak about healthy materials as a core element of the project, and a way that we are serving children, the community, and more broadly environmental health.”
+“We speak about healthy materials as a core element of the project, and a way that we are serving children, the community, and more broadly environmental health.”
 Sebastian Ruth, CMW Founder and Artistic Director

 We look forward to continuing our partnership with CMW and supporting their ongoing efforts to provide a safe and healthy space for their students and community.
 Our hope is that this project inspires others to think critically about the materials they use to design and construct buildings and the long-term impacts these choices have on both human health and the planet.